Dosage Form: injection, solution

-There are inadequate data to make dosage recommendations for induction of anesthesia in patients below the age of ten (10) years; therefore, such use is not recommended (see also DOSAGE AND ADMINISTRATION).
+There are inadequate data to make dosage recommendations for induction of anesthesia in pediatric patients below the age of ten (10) years; therefore, such use in not recommended (see also DOSAGE AND ADMINISTRATION).

 6. Geriatric Use

 Elderly patients may require lower doses of Etomidate than younger patients.
-Age-related differences in phamacokinetic parameters have been observed in clinical studies (see CLINICAL PHARMACOLOGY and DOSAGE AND ADMINISTRATION).
+Age-related differences in pharmacokinetic parameters have been observed in clinical studies (see CLINICAL PHARMACOLOGY and DOSAGE AND ADMINISTRATION).

 7. Plasma Cortisol Levels